Chanhassen, Carver County • Park pass no longer needed

 What’s to Love

-Wooded trails, natural lakeshore, restored prairie, combination of both paved and natural surface trails, rolling hills.
+Wooded trails, natural lakeshore, restored prairie, a combination of both paved and natural surface trails, rolling hills.
 Varied terrain in its 5 miles of trails.

 “We drove to Minnewashta yesterday.
 We walked for an hour and half or so and found it to be perfect.
 Nice paved trails, nice scenery, no bugs, and beautiful day.
 Beautiful park!”
 (Dale B., New Ulm, May 2019)